aws-samples/amazon-eks-security-immersion-day/content/2-identity-and-access-management/4-eks-cluster-iam-access-management/index.en.md

 3. **API**: `Access entries` only.
 With this, you can use the EKS API, AWS Command Line Interface, AWS SDKs, AWS CloudFormation, and AWS Management Console to manage access to the cluster for IAM principals.

-Each access entry has a `type` and you can use the combination of an `access scope` to limit the principal to a specific namespace and an `access policy` to set preconfigured reusable permissions policies.
+Each access entry has a `type` and you can use the combination of an `access scope` to limit the principal to a specific namespace and an `access policy` to set pre-configured reusable permissions policies.
 Alternatively, you can use the Standard type and Kubernetes RBAC groups to assign custom permissions.